demisto/content/docs/circle_build/README.md

 If the tests have failed, the instance is preserved for debug purposes.
 Instances are not persistent and **will be destroyed**.

 ### Uploading artifacts final
-Once more, will upload artifact folder (which now also contains serverlogs) as circle build artifacts.
+Once more, will upload the artifact folder (which now also contains the server logs) as circle build artifacts.

 # More Build Options
 Some more capabilities we have enabled for CircleCI is to send parameters with the initiation of the build.
 The following are currently enabled for use: